smoores-dev/storyteller/docs/docs/getting-started.md

 Storyteller is made up of two primary components:

-1. **The backend server** serves a REST API that powers the mobile apps, as well as a web interface for managing your Storyteller instance.
+1. **The synchronization server** serves a REST API that powers the mobile apps, as well as a web interface for managing your Storyteller instance.
 This is the component responsible for actually synchronizing audiobooks and ebooks.
 2. **The mobile apps** provide an actual reading and listening experience for the synced books produced by Storyteller.

-As an instance administrator, you'll need to run the Storyteller backend server.
+As an instance administrator, you'll need to run the Storyteller synchronization server.
 You and your users can connect to your instance from the mobile apps, or download the synced books from the web interface.

 **Note:** Before going further, take a moment to read the documentation on